F4RAN/wolf-pack-watcher/README.md

 when new configs are sent into the watching channel script get the config, parse it, and create the same configuration in your server,

-when config is created in your server script send the config link in your telegram bot ( if you activate it in the setup level )
+when config is created in your server script send the config link in your telegram bot ( if you activate it in the setup level ) ( soon )

 ### GOALS